The Apprentice (franchise): Ireland

 An Irish version began in September 2008 on Irish broadcaster TV3.
 It is hosted by business mogul Bill Cullen, who has made his fortune from the motor industry, and is the owner of Renault Ireland; his company makes over €350 million annually.
 At the time of the announcement that Cullen would front the show, many were skeptical, saying that Cullen would not be scary or tough enough on the contestants, but many have praised his handling of the show since then.
 The show is based in Dublin, and the winner receives a 12-month contract working alongside Cullen with a package worth €100,000.
 Although TV3 have made home-produced versions of international programmes before such as The Weakest Link, The Apprentice is without doubt proving to be the most successful for the broadcaster, attracting large viewing figures, and receiving much attention from the media in Ireland.
 The show's catchphrase is You are fired!

 The show's first scandal involved Joanna Murphy, one of the contestants.
 She had been in contact with her family between takes, even though it is forbidden according to the rules of the show.
 She used the project manager laptop to communicate with her husband, and received his help in the hope of winning a task.
 Her team had to collect electrical equipment, and this would be recycled.
 The team with the most equipment won the task.
 It was exposed that Joanna's family and friends were actually raiding a recycling centre near Naas Racecourse, and bringing it to her teams 'special recycling centre' down the road.
 Each vehicle was driven by her friends and family, but viewers and cameramen were unaware of this.
 Some vehicles even came in more than once, but changed number registration plates, so as not to be caught by the cameras.
 This stunt was exposed while in the boardroom; Cullen fired her as a result.
 The story was in nearly all of the national newspapers in Ireland, and was the first major scandal to hit the show.
-RTÉ, TV3's biggest rivals, have considered the show's success, and produced their own version of Dragon's Den as a result, in the hope of also attracting Irish viewers.
+RTÉ, TV3's biggest rivals, have considered the show's success, and produced their own version of Dragons' Den as a result, in the hope of also attracting Irish viewers.
 The Irish Apprentice ended on December 8, 2008, with Brenda Shanahan winning in the end, after collecting the most money for her charity, and winning 10 out of 11 tasks in the series.
 Brenda then started working for Bill, as his apprentice.

 The success of the first series has led to a second series being produced, which aired on TV3 in 2009.
 The winner of the 2009 series was Steve Rayner.
 He won the show despite admitting on the show that he is a recovering alcoholic and gambler.